gormes-EPIC/SortReview/README.md

 - Your submission should be pushed to GitHub classroom.
 It should include ```QuadSorts```, ```QuadSorts.html```, and answer the reflection questions in ```README.md```.
 - Your handwritten code may be included as part of your GitHub submission or turned in in-person.
 ### Reflection Questions
+1. What group roles did you define for your team?
-1. What differences are there between your handwritten code and your completed code?
+2. What differences are there between your handwritten code and your completed code?
-2. What aspects of "good code" does this project demonstrate?
+3. What aspects of "good code" does this project demonstrate?
-3. What challenges did you face during this project?
+4. What challenges did you face during this project?
-4. What is the difference between interative and recursive design?
+5. What is the difference between interative and recursive design?
-5. Why do you think software engineers generate Javadoc references or equivalent for their projects?
+6. Why do you think software engineers generate Javadoc references or equivalent for their projects?
 What is effective about Javadoc comments?

 ---